Knowing how to tell if a wall is load bearing is critical before starting any kind of demolition or remodeling project.

 The basement:

-Look for the main structural beam: The main structural beam is the primary beam in the home responsible for holding up other smaller beams and other structural components.
-It’s always easier to find a home’s structural beam/s when the basement is unfinished versus when it is finished.
-This is because the beams and joists will typically be exposed.
+Look for the main structural beam: The main beam serves as the primary support for smaller beams and all other structural components in the home.
+If your basement is unfinished, it’s much easier to detect because the beams and joists will be exposed.

 Remember, walls on top of a structural beam are most likely load bearing.